EliLillyCo/LillyMol/docs/Molecule_Tools/SAFE.md

 almost 50k molecules in 36 seconds.

-There is no recursion built into safe_generate, but if SAFE smiles are written, -s, then the output from onvocation can be fed to another, which has the advantage of seamlessly using multiple cores.
+There is no recursion built into safe_generate, but if SAFE smiles are written, -s, then the output from one invocation can be fed to another, which has the advantage of seamlessly using multiple cores.
 But since the two processes are separate, duplicate detection is not robust.
 Adding recursion would add code complexity, and is not a priority now.